ChristopherRabotin/bungiesearch/README.md

 **Note:** Check your version of Django after installing bungiesearch.
 It was reported to me directly that installing bungiesearch may upgrade your version of Django, although I haven't been able to confirm that myself.
 Bungiesearch depends on Django 1.7 and above.

-# Quick start example
-This example is from the `test` folder.
-It may be partially out-dated, so please refer to the `test` folder for the latest version.

 ## In Django

 ### Updating your Django models